 After the level sensing unit is adjusted, make sure the yellow level indicator lights are functioning properly.
 Use the manual UP and DOWN ARROWS to raise one side or end of the vehicle at a time.
 Make sure the correct level indicator light comes on.
 Example: Use the front UP ARROW to lift the front of the vehicle until the rear yellow light comes on.
-If the yellow level lights are not indicating the correct low side or end, check the touch panel lights against the yellow LEDs on the level sensing unit board.
-If the lights on the sensing unit board do not match the touch panel level indicator lights, the sensing unit is not programmed properly.
-Refer to MP44.1600, "JUMPER PLACEMENT FOR THE ELECTRONIC SENSING UNIT" for information to correctly move jumpers to program the sensing unit.
+If the yellow level lights are not indicating the correct low side or end, check the touch panel lights against the yellow LEDs on the level sensing unit.
+If the lights on the sensing unit do not match the touch panel level indicator lights, the sensing unit is most likely not mounted correctly.
+Check that the sensing unit is properly orientated.